Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 #### Not only were UK citizens abroad ordered to stay home, but a once thriving Corporate Training business in the centre of Taipei, Core Corner of Zhongxiao Fuxing, lost 80% of its business, as students were asked to sit at home, or not come to class.*

-#### The education sector lost so much work that I lost 15 to 20,000 pounds inincome, and eventually had to leave Taiwan.
+#### The education sector in the whole of Taipei lost so much work that I lost 15 to 20,000 pounds in income, and eventually had to leave Taiwan.

 SCREENGRABS